danielrosehill/LLMs-on-LLMs/ui-and-frontend/frontends-for-the-conversational-llm-experience.md

 # Prompt

-Very interesting.
-It sounds like options are actually very limited.
-Using things like APIs and Lang Hub seems like one way of doing this (being able to automatically capture outputs into your database or business systems).
-Or building custom solutions.
-But if you want to still take advantage of the ease of a conversational interface with the LLM ....
-I'm not sure what you'd do.

-Are there any frameworks or tools which specifically focus on providing the conversational frontends to existing LLMs and do that via API integration.
-It seems to me that this would be one approach to get the kind of system I'm looking for developed.
+> Are there any frameworks or tools which specifically focus on providing the conversational frontends to existing LLMs and do that via API integration?

 # Output